Restructuring to get rid of an employee

 In responding, employees must have access to the same information the company used in forming the proposal (unless there is a really good reason to withhold it).

-Employers and employees must act in good faith, treat people equally, and follow fair and reasonable process.
+Employers and employees must act in good faith, treat people equally, and follow a fair and reasonable process.

 Remember also that employers are obligated to investigate all options for redeploying people whose roles are no longer needed.
 Redundancy is the last option.